turingschool/curriculum-site/module1/lessons/hashes.md

 ```

 </section>
-We call the name of the hash (or Object), then use bracket notation to denote the key, then use the assignment operator `=` to set the value of our key to 9.
+We call the name of the hash, then use bracket notation to denote the key, then use the assignment operator `=` to set the value of our key to 9.